BlueAnt1/puzzle-coding/Sources/PuzzleCoding/Documentation.docc/EncodingFormats.md

 ## Version B coding

 All puzzles are currently using Version B coding.

+This encoding transforms all of the information about each cell of a puzzle into an integer and appends that value to the encoding being constructed.

 Version B uses 3 types of transformations to produce encoded output.

 - term Pack: [Transform a set of *candidates*](<doc:PackCandidates>) into a single value.
 - term Offset: [Transform a set of *mutually exclusive* values](doc:OffsetTransform) into a single value.
 This is used for both cell and cage content.
 For example, a cell has multiple types of content: clue, solution or candidates that need to be described, but only one of these types of data is present at a time.